 The results of the Global AQR program, external practice monitoring and inspection activities are evaluated and communicated to improve quality.
-Any quality improvement plans describe the follow-up actions to be taken, the people responsible, the timetable and deadlines, and sign-off on completed actions.
+Any quality improvement plans describe the follow-up actions to be taken; the people responsible; the timetable and deadlines; and sign-off on completed actions.
 Measures to resolve audit quality matters noted from the Global AQR program, regulatory inspections and peer reviews are addressed by Assurance leadership and our PPD.
-The actions are monitored by our PPD and Assurance leadership.
 These programs provide important practice monitoring feedback for our continuing quality improvement efforts.